Greece reports 121 new coronavirus cases, highest in weeks

 Authorities reported 121 new coronavirus cases on Tuesday after a steady rise over the past 10 days.
 Tuesday's tally was the highest since April 22, bringing the total number of infections in the country to 4,855 since the start of the outbreak in late February.
 There have been 209 deaths recorded in total.

 Greece introduced an early lockdown in mid-March which buffered the country from the devastating effects of the pandemic seen in many other European countries.
 But the recent increase in infections prompted authorities to introduce measures like mandatory face masks in closed spaces.
-Professor Sotiris Tsiodras, who gave his first public briefing after a more than two-month hiatus, said there had been no pressure on the public health system, but cautioned that the situation without vigilance could get out of hand.
+Professor Sotiris Tsiodras, who gave his first public briefing after a more than two-month hiatus, said there had been no pressure on the public health system, but cautioned that the situation could get out of hand without vigilance.

 - READ MORE ON: